-We recommend that, before embarking on this high-level feature tour, you work through the in-depth “Two-Level Factorial” tutorial.
-That will fill you in on many details that we do not repeat so you can more quickly get the gist of the unique features provided by Design-Expert for design and analysis of two-level factorials done as a split plot.
+We recommend that, before embarking on this high-level feature tour, you work through the in-depth Two-Level Factorial tutorial.
+That will fill you in on many details that we do not repeat so you can more quickly get the gist of the unique features provided by Stat-Ease for design and analysis of two-level factorials done as a split plot.

 Very often, experimenters set up two-level factorial designs with the best intentions of running them in random order, but they find that a given factor, such as temperature, cannot be easily changed.
 In this case, the analysis should be done by the split-plot method.